For centuries, guitarists have discussed whether to use fingernails or flesh on the right hand to pluck the strings.

 The further you go in to making music, you’ll find that what really matters is your “musical flow”, your groove, and your tone.

-Nails or no nails, good groove, melody and sound are the final goal of making music.
+Nails or no nails, a good groove, melody, and sound are the final goal of making music.

 Is Music Made of “Particles” or “Waves?”

 In quantum physics, we see that light and sound can behave as “particles” or “waves”.

 The “particles” of technique (single notes) become a “wave” of sound when heard in succession (melody and groove).

 Mature, seasoned musicians listen to music as “waves”, whether it’s their own playing or someone else’s.
 Regular non-musician listeners hear music as waves too!
 They hear “the song” and groove.

 It’s only us musicians who listen for particles, details, and licks – for the most part!